Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 3 tbsp hemp seeds

--When the cooker beeps to let you know it’s finished, switch the pressure knob from the SEALING to the VENTING position, administering a quick release.
+When the cooker beeps to let you know it’s finished, switch the pressure knob from SEALING to VENTING to perform a quick release.
 Use caution while the steam escapes—it’s hot.

--Open the cooker and stir everything in the pot, adjust salt to taste.
+Open the cooker and stir everything in the pot, adjusting salt to taste.

 Source: Adapted from the recipe “Fire-Roasted Beef Stew” in the book Instant Loss Cookbook